SCMEA Orchestra Division

 For a downloadable PDF file of the Rules scroll to the bottom of this page.

-- All performing groups must submit registration and have paid all fees to the Concert Performance Assessment State Chair by the registration deadline.
-A late fee of $25 will be assessed after the registration deadline.
-Information concerning deadlines and registration can be found on the www.scorchestra.net website.
+1. All performing groups must submit registration and have paid all fees to the Concert Performance Assessment State Chair by the registration deadline.
+Information concerning deadlines and registration can be found on the scmea.net website.

-- Directors will be notified of their region’s Concert Performance Assessment itinerary mid-February.
-Directors will be expected to submit information (Performance Assessment Teacher Form) requested by the Region Site Chair.
-This form can be found on the www.scorchestra.net website.
+2. Directors will be notified of their region’s Concert Performance Assessment itinerary mid-February.
+Directors will be expected to submit information (Performance Assessment Teacher Form) to the Region Event Chair two weeks prior to the event.
+This form can be found on the scmea.net website.

-- Concert Performance Assessment performing groups shall consist of nine or more performers.
+3. Concert Performance Assessment performing group shall consist of nine or more performers.
 Smaller groups should register for Solo and Ensemble.

-- Directors must present two original scores for each performance piece at the registration table upon arrival at the orchestra performance assessment site.
-Scores must have measures numbered.
+6. Directors must present three original scores for each performance piece at the registration table upon arrival at the orchestra performance assessment site.
+Scores must have all measures numbered.
+In the event that the judges receive a score unnumbered, the ensemble will receive comments only.
 Photocopies will not be accepted unless accompanied by a “permission for use” letter from the publisher.